 With respect to extradition, it doesn’t matter which type of fugitive you are, as California’s extradition laws equally apply to both.

-California – along with every other state except South Carolina, Louisiana and Mississippi – has adopted the Uniform Criminal Extradition Act (“UCEA”).
+California – along with every other state except for South Carolina, Louisiana and Mississippi – has adopted the Uniform Criminal Extradition Act (“UCEA”).
 The UCEA regulates interstate extradition.
 It is codified in California’s Penal Code sections 1548-1558 PC.

 The UCEA establishes clear steps that each state must follow — whether they are the demanding state or the asylum state — when they are involved in interstate extradition.